 This is Mommy Poppins Los Angeles’ bucket list “of must-do activities for LA kids.”
 It covers just about every kind of activity imaginable: hikes, amusement parks, museums, aquariums, and festivals, just to name a few.
 And the list also provides inspiration to visit various places in the Los Angeles area: Beverly Hills, Santa Monica, Malibu, Griffith Park, Catalina Island, downtown, beaches, and many other places.
 Some activities are definitely more easily accomplished than others.

-Best East Day Hikes: West Los Angeles
+- 18 hikes in Best Easy Day Hikes: West Los Angeles by Bryn Fox

 This hiking guide provides descriptions and maps for 18 hikes that are easily reachable from the West LA area.
 It is not specifically meant for kids, but since they are described as “easy”, we thought it would work well as a guide for hiking with kids.
 One feature I particularly like about the book is that it has a list of best hikes for beach/coast lovers, waterfalls, children, swimming holes, views, geology lovers, and nature lovers.
 We can choose a hike based on an area we want to visit or the kind of hike we want to experience.